-Despite the growing threat from emerging and re-emerging pathogens, very few laboratories have capabilities for diagnosing highly infectious diseases such as viral haemorrhagic fever, severe acute respiratory syndrome, chikungunya (a viral illness that is spread by the bite of infected mosquitoes, resembling dengue fever), and the highly pathogenic avian influenza virus, including A/H5N1.7 Countries often ship specimens to other regions for confirmation, resulting in delayed responses to outbreaks.
-The establishment of centres of excellence or public health reference laboratories to provide diagnostic services for these highly infectious diseases remains a major challenge for most countries.
+11. Despite the growing threat from emerging and re-emerging pathogens, very few laboratories have capabilities for diagnosing highly infectious diseases such as viral haemorrhagic fever, severe acute respiratory syndrome, chikungunya and the highly pathogenic avian influenza virus, including A/H5N1.7 Countries often ship specimens to other regions for confirmation, resulting in delayed responses to outbreaks.
+The establishment of centres of excellence or public health reference laboratories to provide diagnostic services for these highly infectious diseases remains a huge challenge for most countries.

-Evaluation of the results of the external quality assessment scheme conducted in the African Region revealed that a number of laboratories have had difficulties in identifying common bacteria such as Vibrio cholerae and Shigella.
-The major reasons for such failures in diagnosis were the absence of national quality control systems and the non availability of special culture media, antisera and other essential reagents.
+12. Evaluation of the results of the external quality assessment scheme conducted in the African Region revealed that a number of laboratories have had difficulties in identifying common bacteria such as Vibrio cholerae and Shigella.
+The major reasons for such failures in diagnosis were the absence of national quality control systems and the non availability of special culture media, anti-sera and other essential reagents.
 Establishing national quality assessment schemes and providing standard laboratory supplies remain major challenges.